AmeenahRiffin/Tech501-Ameenah/Week 1/Cloud/README.md

 On-Premise vs. Cloud Computing

+### Different Cloud Models

+- **SaaS:** Software as a Service.
+  -  Note: You don't own the hardware, but you manage it through the service
+- **IaaS:** Infrastructure as a Service.
+You own the hardware and manage it.
+- **PaaS:** Platform as a Service.
+You don't own the hardware, but you manage it through the service.

 #### On-Premise (Traditional)
 - Your organization owns and manages everything
 - Big upfront costs to buy equipment